nosgamingalt/FamilyFeud/README.md

 ## 📄 License

 This project is open source and available for educational use.
 Feel free to modify and adapt it for your classroom!

-This project is open source and available for educational use.